Souradeep-CMBLab/BipoSH_visualizations/README.md

 Files:

+1. nSI+AnchoredCorr_functions.py: All important functions that are used ti generate nSI maps  or Anchored correlation

+2. C001_calc.ipynb: First attempt at getting an anchored correlation for different randomly generated maps, Planck Map.

+3. Anchored_Correlation.ipynb: Anchored Correlation Maps calculated for Planck 1024 and 2048 maps (need to download the maps to Data to be used)

-1. nSI_maps_gen.ipynb: Greating nSI maps from CAMB maps using: SI *(1 + A f($\theta$ or $\varphi$)).
+4. nSI_maps_gen.ipynb: Greating nSI maps from CAMB maps using: SI *(1 + A f($\theta$ or $\varphi$)).
 Also Calcultes Anchored Correlation maps by Ensemble and Spatial averaging.

-2. C001_calc.ipynb: First attempt at getting an anchored correlation for different randomly generated maps, Planck Map.
-Followed by Anchored Correlation Maps calculated for Planck 1024 and 2048 maps (need to download the maps to Data to be used)

-3. field_reconstruction.ipynb: creating maps from few randomly chosen a_lms and extracting C_l, alm and recreating the map using the recovered alms and plotting the maps.
+5. field_reconstruction.ipynb: creating maps from few randomly chosen a_lms and extracting C_l, alm and recreating the map using the recovered alms and plotting the maps.

-4. CMB_maps_harmonics.ipynb: Testing basic functions of Healpy
+6. CMB_maps_harmonics.ipynb: Testing basic functions of Healpy

-5. Rotation.ipynb: Testing Healpy rotations and testing the rotation method for cordinate transformation.
+7. Rotation.ipynb: Testing Healpy rotations and testing the rotation method for cordinate transformation.